Managed Service Podman

 docker-compose -f docker-compose.yml up

-We recommend creating a systemd user service so that the container starts automatically after a system reboot.
+We recommend creating a Systemd user service so that the container starts automatically after a system reboot.
+Depending on the OS version, there are two different ways to create the user service.
+Although newer podman versions still support the old podman generate systemd

 :